adamnaamani/handbook/pages/definitions.md

 #### Credit Note
 Also known as credit memo.
 Issued to indicate a return of funds in the event of an invoice error, incorrect or damaged products, purchase cancellation, or otherwise specified circumstance.

+#### Derived Data
+Data after it has been cleaned and prepared for analysis.

 #### DPO (Direct Public Offering)
 A DPO is similar to an initial public offering (IPO) in that securities, such as stock or debt, are sold to investors, but unlike an IPO, a company uses a DPO to raise capital directly and without a "firm underwriting" from an investment banking firm or broker-dealer.